 Adding an electric wall heater to a frequently used room in your home can help you save cash while improving comfort, even if you already have a central furnace.

 Would it make sense to have one light switch control all of the lights in your home?
 How about heating all of a 3,000-square-foot home just to keep one room comfortable?
 That’s exactly the situation Sierra from Happy Valley, Oregon found herself in because of her central heating system.

-Sierra runs a small business out of the den in her home.
-During the day, she’s the only one at home.
-That means she’s heating the entire home just to keep her den comfortable.
+Sierra runs a small business out of her home office.
+During the day, she’s the only one home.
+That means her central furnace is heating the entire house just to keep the one room comfortable.
 It’s not exactly practical and has a big impact on her heating bill.

 Cold room solution

 After talking with Cadet’s Tech Support team, Sierra decided to take advantage of the unused vertical wall space above her furniture and install the Apex72 electric wall heater.
 The heater is specifically designed to be installed 6 feet above the floor and circulate warm air throughout the room.

 Sierra has done a little electrical work herself, but not enough to take on a major project like this, so she turned to Prairie Electric, a local electrical contractor, to install the Apex72 heater.
 And because there was an old electric heater in the room, Prairie was able to quickly upgrade to the new heater by using the old power cables running to the heater and thermostat.

 Now her office is warm and inviting, and in the end, Sierra was happy with how it turned out.

 “I love the low profile, and how easy it is to use,” she said.